 We estimate PD, EAD and LGD for the duration of the lifetime of the loan or credit card account.
 For UPL and Auto, the duration of the lifetime is determined by the length of the loan term.
-For Credit Cards, the duration of the lifetime is estimated to be eight years.
+For Credit Cards, the duration of the lifetime is defined as eight years.